weakish/docs-en/views/rest_api.md

 ### Object Format

-LeanStorage is built around AVObjects.
+LeanStorage is built around objects.
-Each AVObject is consist of several key-value pairs, where values are in a JSON compatible format.
+Each object is consist of several key-value pairs, where values are in a JSON compatible format.
-AVObjects are schemaless, thus you do not need to allocate keys at the beginning.
+Objects are schemaless, thus you do not need to allocate keys at the beginning.
-You only need to set key-value pairs as you wish and when needed,
+You only need to set key-value pairs as you wish and when needed.

 For example, if you are implementing a Twitter-like social App, and a tweet may contain the following attributes (key-value pairs):